meero-com/archiver/README.md

 ## Features

 - Retrieve payloads from an SQS Queue.
-- Create a Zip archive from a list of media.
+- Create a Zip archive from a list of files.
 - Optionally create a directory structure inside the zip.
 - Upload the zip file to an S3 bucket.
 - Notify a consumer once the archive is ready to be downloaded.